artur-s/FsWorkshop/Basics.md

   - Pipelining vs Function composition
     - Pipelining -> The input to each function is the output of the previous function.
     - Function composition -> It returns a function instead of immediately invoking the sequence.

+  - Types
+    - They are used in two main ways:
+      * As compile time unit tests.
+      * As domains for functions to act upon.
+It is a sort of data modeling tool that allows to represent a real world domain in code.
+      * The better the type definitions reflect the real-world domain, the better they will statically encode the business rules.
+And the better they statically encode the business rules, the better the “compile time unit tests” work.
+In the ideal scenario, if your program compiles, then it really is correct!
+    - All tpes definitions start with a `type` keyword, followed by an identifier for the type, followed by any generic type parameters, followed by the definition.
+      - type A = int
+      - type B = int * int
+      - type C = {FirstName:string; LastName:string}
+      - type D = Square of int | Rectangle of int * int
+      - type E<'a> = AChoice of 'a | OtherChoice of 'a * 'a
+    - They can only be declared in namespaces or modules.
+    - Can't be declared inside functions.

+    - Constructing types
+      - let a = 3
+      - let b = (6, 39)
+      - let c = {FirstName="Grzegorz"; LastName="Brzęczyszczykiewicz"
+      - let d = Rectangle (5, 6)
+      - let e = AChoice "this choice"
+    - Deconstructing types
+      - let (b1, b2) = (6, 39)
+      - let { FirstName = c1 } = c
+      - match d with
+        | Square d1 -> printf "Square with sides %i" d1
+        | Rectangle (d1, d2) -> printf "Rectangle with sides %i %i" d1 d2

+    - Abbreviations or aliases
+      - type [name] = [existingType]
+      - type PaymentMethodId = int
+      - type CustomerId = Guid
+      - type CustomerPaymentMethod = PaymentMethodId * CustomerId
+      -They provide documentation.
+      -Decoupling between usage and the implementation of a type.
+      -Its not really a new type, just an alias.

+    - Tuples
+      -Imagine the Cartesian product of two collections.
+Each combination is expressed as (a1, b1), (a1, b2), ..., (a2, b1)
+      -Hence the type signature that they do.
+      - let tuple1 = (3, 9)             //Signature: int * int
+      - let tuple2 = ("Hola!", true)    //Signature: string * bool
+      - let tuple4 = ("Bob", 42, true)
+      - let tuple5 = 1, 2, 3            //Note that parenthesis doesn't matter.
+      - type PersonalPayment = Person * PaymentMethod
+      -Tuples are single objects.
+      -Order matters -> `int*bool` not the same as `bool*int`
+      -The comma is the most important of tuples.
+      - let t = 3, 6    //Constructing
+      - let t1, t2 = t  //Deconstructing
+      - let t1, _ = t   //Underscore means "whatever"

+      - let t1 = fst t  //fst extracts the first element
+      - let t2 = snd t  //snd extracts the second element.

+      -Tuples are equal if they have the same length and values in each slot.
+      - (1,2) = (1,2)             ?
+      - (1,2,3) = (1,3,2)         ?
+      - (1, (2,3), 4) = (1,2,3,4) ?
+      - (1,(2,3),4) = (1,2,(3,4)) ?
+      - (1,2) = (1,2,3)           ?

+      -Printing
+      - printf "%s" t1.ToString()
+      - printf "%O" t1

+    - Records
+      -Records are tuples where each element is labeled.
+      - type Person = {firstName: string; lastName: string}
+      - let aPerson = {firstName = "Juan"; lastName: "Perez"}     //What are the differences?

+      - let {firstName = fName; lastName = lName} = aPerson     //What is this?
+      - let {firstName = _; lastName = lName} = aPerson

+      - let firstName = aPerson.firstName
+      - let lastName = aPerson.lastName

+      -Order doesn't matter
+      - let bPerson = {lastName = "Perez"; firstName = "Juan"}
+      - aPerson = bPerson

+      -Records might have same structure.
+      - let Customer = {firstName: string; lastName: string}
+      - let aDude = {firstName = "John"; lastName = "Johnson"}     //What type is aDude?
+      -To break ambiguity, add the type name to at least one of the labels.
+      - let aCustomer = {Customer.firstName="John", lastName="Johnson"}

+      -Note that in F#, unlike some other functional languages, two types with exactly the same structural definition are not the same type.
+Two types are only equal if they have the same name.

+      -With
+      - let aCustomerChild = {aCustomer with firstName="Little Johnny"}

+      -Printing
+      - printfn "%A" aCustomer  //Nice representation
+      - printfn "%O" aCustomer  //Not nice